ingsha09/Limbu-Dictionary/README.md

     // Log the entire dictionary object
     console.log(data);

-    // You can now use the 'data' object in your application
-    // For example, to access the meaning of a specific word: const word = 'ᤀᤁ';
+    // Example: access the meaning of a specific word const word = 'ᤀᤁ';
     if (data[word]) {
       console.log(`The meaning of ${word} is: ${data[word].mean}`);